MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 Currently missing (9/17)
 -->

+## Creating or Choosing an Instance
+The first thing you do is creating an instance:

+//add image 2 from the 10/15 list:
+[]

+You can also use an existing instance:

+//add image 3 from the 10/15 list:
+[]

 ## Choose a business category
-Just as for Quick Start mode, the first thing you do is select a business category that matches your industry:
+The second thing you do is select a business category that matches your industry:

 > [!div class="mx-imgBorder"]
 > ![](media/choose-business-category720.png "Select a business category")